-- new buildings that are to be constructed or acquired - existing buildings that are undergoing major or minor renovations - existing buildings that are not undergoing renovations
+- new buildings that are to be constructed or acquired; - existing buildings that are undergoing major or minor renovations; - or existing buildings that are not undergoing renovations.

-Unless approved by the President and Board of Regents, buildings should not be named for university faculty or staff, the Governor, elected officials, or state employees concerned with the functions, oversight or control of the university, so long as the individual is living.
+Unless approved by the President and Board of Regents, buildings should not be named for university faculty or staff, the Governor, elected officials, or state employees concerned with the functions, oversight or control of the university.

-Only in exceptional situations will a building or outdoor area or space be named for a corporation or organization.
-The corporation or organization must have a prominent relationship with the university and/or the region, with a positive image and demonstrated integrity.
+Building or outdoor area or space may be named for a corporation or organization.
+However, the corporation or organization must have a prominent relationship with the university and/or the region, with a positive image and demonstrated integrity.
 In cases where the name of the corporation/organization is used, the gift agreement will specify the number of years for which the naming applies.

 Selection of facility names should take into account the university's master plan.
-Recommendations of the college/school, department or division that occupies the facility being considered for naming will be considered.
-Normally, the name should be that of an individual who gained distinction in the areas or areas related to usage of the facility.
+Recommendations of the college/school, department or division that occupies the facility being considered for naming will be taken into consideration.
+Normally, the name should be that of an individual who gained distinction in the area or areas related to usage of the facility.
 Exceptions may occur in cases of persons of unusual eminence or singular contributions to the university as a whole.

-Target gift amounts for naming buildings and outdoor areas will be set by the Office for Advancement with coordination with the President for each project in advance of soliciting donors but in general should equal:
+Target gift amounts for naming buildings and outdoor areas will be set by the Office for Advancement and Alumni Relations in coordination with the President for each project in advance of soliciting donors, but in general should equal: